logan-anderson/logan.codes/content/blog/rss-feeds-in-a-nextjs-site.md

 ---
 draft: false
-minRead: '4'
+minRead: "4"
 title: RSS Feeds in a nextjs site
 author: content/authors/logan_anderson.md
-description: 'How to add an RSS feed for blog posts into a nextjs site.
-Simple and easy. '
+description: "How to add an RSS feed for blog posts into a nextjs site.
+Simple and easy. "
 tags:
   - code
   - react
   - nextjs
-date: 'Sat Jun 13 2020 13:51:25 GMT-0300 (Atlantic Daylight Time)'
+date: "Sat Jun 13 2020 13:51:25 GMT-0300 (Atlantic Daylight Time)"
 ---

 # Adding an RSS feed to a nextjs Site

 Recently, I took on the task of adding an **RSS feed to a nextjs site** (this site).
-After searching around Google for a solution I quickly realized that all the solutions were outdated or not in dept. Frustrated, I noted that [nextjs.org](https://logana.dev) has an RSS feed so I looked around there code to see how they dogfood nextjs and more importantly how they added an RSS feed.
+After searching around Google for a solution I quickly realized that all the solutions were outdated or not in dept. Frustrated, I noted that [nextjs.org](https://logan.codes) has an RSS feed so I looked around there code to see how they dogfood nextjs and more importantly how they added an RSS feed.
 I am posting my finding here to document them and to save others the Saturday morning I spent doing this.

 ## The process